apache/nuttx/configs/viewtool-stm32f107/README.txt

 LCD/Touchscreen Interface
 =========================

   An LCD may be connected via J11.
-Only the the STM32F103 supports the FSMC signals needed to drive the LCD.
+Only the STM32F103 supports the FSMC signals needed to drive the LCD.

   The LCD features an (1) HY32D module with built-in SSD1289 LCD controller, and (a)